 Description:This is a genuine Spanish gold coin that was minted in the "New Spain" city of Bogota in 1730 - 1744.
 Santa Fé de Bogotá was founded by the Spanish in 1538 and the mint opened in 1622.
-The majority of gold coins minted in the "New World" were struck in Bogota.
-This 2 escudos was minted during the reign of King Philip V, who was the first member of the French House of Bourbon to rule as King of Spain.
-The obverse of this coin features a cross with crowns in the quarters all within a quatrefoil and the reverse depicts the Philip V coat of arms and “M” assayer mark.
+The obverse side of this coin features a cross with crowns in the quarters all within a quatrefoil and the reverse shows the King Philip V coat of arms and “M” assayer mark.

 Philip V, from the Bourbon Dynasty, was King of Spain from 1700 until his death in 1746.
 He ruled during a prosperous time for the Spanish Empire and his Bourbon reforms included a major modernization of the Spanish Navy.
 This enabled Spain's crucial victory in the 1741 Caribbean port Battle of Cartagena de Indias against a massive British fleet and army, allowing Spain to secure its dominance of Spanish America until the 19th century.